Honglin (虹霖) Bao

 Contact: honglinbao at uchicago dot edu

 Hi there!
 I am Honglin (he/him).
 I am a computational social scientist and data science doctoral student in the UChicago Knowledge Lab working with James A. Evans.
-My overall research vision is to harness big data and AI to make sense of innovation and accelerate it in science and technology for the betterment of society.

-Broadly, I am interested in the general theory behind generative novelties in human understanding and LLMs, how machines complement human imagination, and how Generative AI augments social science methodologies and paradigms.
+Broadly, I am interested in the general theory behind novelties in human understanding and LLMs, how machines complement human imagination, and how Generative AI augments social science methodologies and paradigms.

 My works appear in top peer-reviewed journals and proceedings across computer science, network science, and social sciences including Nature Communications.